 Wow.
 Just think about the implications.

 Arguably one of the greatest shows to hit the small screen in some time, Breaking Bad had it all: drama, violence, betrayal, intrigue and more.
 The show writing was masterful and the acting impeccable.
-Yet, despite all its popularity, well-deserved praise, and a truckload of Emmys and Golden Globes, its greatest legacy is perhaps a textbook lesson in personal finance.
+Despite all its popularity, well-deserved praise, and a truckload of Emmys and Golden Globes, its greatest legacy is perhaps a textbook lesson in personal finance.

 Yes, I’m talking about life insurance.

-Buy Life Insurance Before you Start Coughing up Blood
+Buy Life Insurance Before You Start Coughing up Blood

 When we first met Walt, he was a highly overqualified and underpaid high school chemistry teacher.
 He had one teenaged son, Walt, Jr., who had cerebral palsy.
 His wife, Skyler, was pregnant with their second child.
 Skylar did not work outside of the house, leaving Walt as the family’s sole income earner.

-From the very beginning of the show it was obvious the couple’s finances were strained.
+From the very beginning of the show, it was obvious the couple’s finances were strained.
 Since we’re talking in hypotheticals, let’s assume this was one reason Walt didn’t have life insurance.
-This isn’t much of a stretch though, as it’s a common reason many people cite for not buying a policy.
+This isn’t much of a stretch, though, as it’s a common reason many people cite for not buying a policy.
 In fact, 59 percent haven’t bought life insurance or more of it because they have “other financial priorities.”
 But as we wrote just this week, term life insurance may be less expensive than you think.

 One of the best ways to save money on a term life policy is to buy it when you are healthy.
 Life insurance companies will assign you to one of several risk groups, or rating classes, based on various types of information they gather through underwriting.
 And the difference in cost between the best rating class and the second best class could be up to 20-25 percent.

 Perhaps the most significant factors a company considers is your current health.
 In Walt’s case, he likely could have qualified for a good rating class (Preferred or better) before his cancer diagnosis.
-After however, his application would have been declined entirely as insurance companies simply don’t offer coverage during treatment.
+After the diagnosis, however, his application would have been declined entirely as insurance companies simply don’t offer coverage during treatment.

 Having lung cancer – or any cancer for that matter – is not an automatic decline for life.

-No Need to Pretend you have Wealthy (and Generous) Friends
+No Need to Pretend You Have Wealthy (and Generous) Friends

 Hiding his illegal income meant Walt had to devise an elaborate lie about paying his cancer treatment costs.
 Enter Walt’s former business associates and now-wealthy “friends” Elliott and Gretchen Schwartz.
 The Schwartz’s offered to help Walt pay for his treatment, but out of foolish pride, Walt declined.
 However, he told no one the truth.